AndreaCerolini/News_Classifier/README.md

 - **`News_Classifier.py`**
   The main script that runs the training process.
   It loads the preprocessed data, trains the model, uses early stopping, and saves the best model at the end.

+- **best_model_embed.pth**
+  The best model saved during training.
+This file corresponds to the model that achieved the lowest validation loss.